Using Jupyter Hub

 $ module load anaconda/5.1.0-py36

-Create your own Conda env with the following packages.
+Create your own Conda environment with the following packages.

 Activate your environment.